CELLSONIC REGENERATION

 Care must be taken when cleaning the wound to remove all old, flaky tissue under which there could be an air pocket when gel is applied.
 That pocket of air will block shockwaves; they cannot pass through any gas.

 The trick in research is for the placebo patient to not have gel applied.
 They hear the bangs and think they are receiving shocks but in fact they are not because the shocks cannot travel without the aqueous medium.
 This same method can be used, for example, to stop shockwaves hitting the intestines and lungs where they may cause damage.
 On the limbs there are no risks; it is on the torso and head where care has to be taken.
-In the case of a child with a lot of the torso affected by buruli ulcer and with no layer of insulating fat, the shockwaves have to hit the bacteria and go under the wound but no further.
-Use the CellSufflator made by CellSonic Limited to inject medical quality carbon dioxide below the wound.
+In the case of a child with a lot of the torso affected by Buruli ulcer and with no layer of insulating fat, the shockwaves have to hit the bacteria and go under the wound but no further.

 Future

-Research is now being done on the effect of shockwaves on blood cells with the objective of cleaning the blood of infections, leaving it safe for transfusions.
-From that follows the removal of infections in the blood in the body, and then there could be a means of enabling the body’s immune system to be released from overload and combat Hepatitis, malaria, and potentially HIV.
-The likely outcome will be combination therapy for shockwaves are now a non-invasive, drug-free, no-side-effect means of healing.
+Research now examines shockwave effects on blood cells, aiming to clean blood of infections, leaving it safe for transfusions.
+This follows the removal of blood infections in bodies, potentially enabling immune systems to be released from overload and combat Hepatitis, malaria, and potentially HIV.
+The likely outcome will be a combination therapy as shockwaves are now a non-invasive, drug-free, no-side-effect healing means.